NBC News president Noah Oppenheim exits, replaced by new head of editorial and two others in network shakeup - KTVZ

 By Oliver Darcy, CNN Business

-NBC News president Noah Oppenheim will exit the network as part of a restructuring announced Wednesday.

-Three executives will replace Oppenheim, including Rebecca Blumenstein.
-She was a deputy managing editor of The New York Times and will become the new president of editorial for NBC News.
+NBC News president Noah Oppenheim will exit the network as part of a restructuring announced Wednesday that will replace his role with three executives, including Rebecca Blumenstein, a deputy managing editor of The New York Times.

-Blumenstein, who has a lengthy history working in print and digital, but notably lacks experience in television news, will take the helm at NBC News at a time when television-centric newsrooms are navigating uncertain terrain with the decline of linear and rise of streaming.
+Blumenstein, who has a lengthy history working in print and digital, but notably lacks experience in television news, will take the role of president of editorial at NBC News at a time when television-centric newsrooms are navigating uncertain terrain with the decline of linear and rise of streaming.

 “The news landscape is rapidly evolving, with mediums converging at a rate our industry has never seen,” Blumenstein said in a statement.
 “I look forward to building on the deep journalistic foundation at NBC news to help NBC News achieve its ambitions.”